pallets/click/docs/utils.rst

 .. versionadded:: 2.0

 Sometimes it's useful to pause until the user presses any key on the keyboard.
-This is especially useful on windows where ``cmd.exe`` by default will close the window at the end of the command execution instead of waiting.
+This is especially useful on Windows where ``cmd.exe`` by default will close the window at the end of the command execution instead of waiting.